 Find the appropriate gear for your child to wear.
-Kneepads and other kinds of protective padding should help reduce injury.
+Protective equipment that fits properly and is well-maintained and designed specifically for the sport being played should help reduce injury.

 Respect an injury.
 If your child already has a sprain or other injury, check with the pediatrician or sports trainer before he or she gets back into action.